HillLabSask/cpn60-Classifier/README.md

 Ren, Q. and Hill, J.E.
 2023.
 Rapid and accurate taxonomic classification of cpn60 amplicon sequence variants.
 BioRxiv

 # Versions
-The classifier used in initial performance testing is **v10.1**, which contains a non-redundant set of 11,001 cpn60 barcode sequences retrieved from https://www.cpndb.ca
+The classifier used in initial performance testing is **v10.1**, which contains a non-redundant set of 11,001 cpn60 barcode sequences retrieved from https://www.cpndb.ca and used to train the RDP Classifier.

 **v11.1** includes 16,413 cpn60 reference sequences that have undergone additional curation.
 In this latest release, we provide a trained RDP Classifier and a QIIME2 artifact for use with the q2-feature-classifier plugin (Bokulich NA, Kaehler BD, Rideout JR, et al. Optimizing taxonomic classification of marker-gene amplicon sequences with QIIME 2’s q2-feature-classifier plugin.
 Microbiome.
 2018;6:90).
+Input taxonomy tables and sequence files are also provided for those who want to do the training themselves.